Andrews, North Carolina: Late 20th century to present

 District Memorial Hospital on Whitaker Lane was demolished in 2008.
 Photo c.
 1979.

 The town’s first hospital was located downtown on the corner of Locust and Main Streets, founded by Dr. Van Gorder.
 In 1956, a 30-bed non-profit regional hospital named the District Memorial Hospital of Southwestern North Carolina was constructed in Andrews at a cost of $375,000 (about $4.3 Million today).
 A complete renovation and expansion was done in 1970, making it a 64-bed facility.
 Citing uncollected payments, District Memorial declared bankruptcy in 2000, closed in June 2003, and was demolished in late 2008/early 2009.
 Today the town is served by Erlanger Western Carolina Hospital 12 mi southwest in Peachtree.
 In 1963, the Western North Carolina Wagon Train incorporated its headquarters in Andrews.
 The wagon train, one of the biggest rallies of horse-and-wagon enthusiasts in the Eastern U.S. and one of the longest-running wagon trains in the nation, runs through Andrews each summer.

 The former Baker Furniture factory in 1979.
 Baker moved out in 2000.

 The former Berkshire facility that closed in 1977.
 It was home to the HD Lee Company from 1979 to 2002.
 Since 2003, it has been home to Industrial Opportunities Inc.

 Industrial Opportunities, Inc. (IOI) was founded in 1974 to serve Cherokee, Clay, and Graham counties.
 The Andrews nonprofit hires mentally and physically disabled adults to manufacture military, medical, and commercial goods.
 IOI opened as a 1,200 square foot factory in Marble, North Carolina, and had operated in Marble until early 2003.
 IOI Road in Marble is the only piece left of IOI in Marble.
 The current factory was once home to the H.D.
 Lee company (now just Lee) that opened in 1979 and had been in Andrews for several years until its closure on January 11, 2002.
 IOI opened its Andrews location on February 28, 2003.
 It was also home to Berkshire Corporation until its closure in 1977.
-Andrews had two more industries during the late 20th century: Baker Furniture and Owenby Manufacturing.
+Baker Furniture and Owenby Manufacturing.
 Baker Furniture's Andrews plant opened in 1965 as Andrews Furniture Industries, Inc. The plant also made Magnavox stereos and TV cabinets.
 The plant closed on July 1, 2000.
-Owenby Manufacturing opened in 1955, and its closure date is unknown.
+Owenby Manufacturing opened in 1955; its closure date is unknown.
+Outboard Marine Corporation closed its Andrews plant in 2000, axing 329 jobs.
+Bombadier Recreational Products moved into the old OMC plant in 2001, hiring around 200 people.
+The facility was sold to TEAM Industries in 2005.
+TEAM has operated in Andrews since 1985.